mount(2) - phpMan

 DESCRIPTION

-mount() attaches the file system specified by source (which is often a
+mount() attaches the filesystem specified by source (which is often a

-tory specified by target.
+file) specified by the pathname in target.

 Appropriate privilege (Linux: the CAP_SYS_ADMIN capability) is required

-to mount file systems.
+to mount filesystems.

 Values for the filesystemtype argument supported by the kernel are